Pediatric Cardio-Oncology: An Emerging Sub-Specialty?

 Clinical Topics: Arrhythmias and Clinical EP, Cardio-Oncology, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Hypertension

-Keywords: Adrenergic beta-Antagonists, Angiotensin-Converting Enzyme Inhibitors, Anthracyclines, Arrhythmias, Cardiac, Biological Markers, Breast Neoplasms, Cardiomyopathies, Cardiotoxicity, Coronary Artery Disease, Dexrazoxane, Heart Failure, Hypertension, Leukemia, Lymphoma, Myocardial Infarction, Protective Agents, Risk Assessment, Risk Factors, Ventricular Dysfunction, Ventricular Function, Pediatrics, Child
+Keywords: Adrenergic beta-Antagonists, Angiotensin-Converting Enzyme Inhibitors, Anthracyclines, Arrhythmias, Cardiac, Biomarkers, Breast Neoplasms, Cardiomyopathies, Cardiotoxicity, Coronary Artery Disease, Dexrazoxane, Heart Failure, Hypertension, Leukemia, Lymphoma, Myocardial Infarction, Protective Agents, Risk Assessment, Risk Factors, Ventricular Dysfunction, Ventricular Function, Pediatrics, Child

 < Back to Listings